-Abstract: Staff auditors sometimes collect evidence from high-status client personnel, and prior research explores how this can harm evidence collection by changing auditor behavior.
-In the current study, I focus on how higher status changes client behavior.
-Specifically, I investigate (1) the possibility that higher status makes clients more cooperative towards staff auditors, and (2) whether auditors’ actions moderate the effect.
-In an abstract, interactive laboratory experiment, auditors choose how much evidence to collect and clients choose how much to cooperate.
-Results indicate that high-status clients are more cooperative than low-status clients, but only for evidence requests that are relatively less costly for clients to comply with.
-Further analysis suggests that high-status clients are more sensitive to changes in request size than low-status clients.
-Overall, my findings demonstrate that collecting evidence from high-status client personnel may actually benefit auditors, but this effect depends on the auditor’s actions, carrying implications for practitioners that value client cooperation.
+Abstract: Prior research examines how low-status auditors change their behavior when collecting evidence from high-status client personnel.
+In the current study, I examine how these status differences change client behavior.
+Specifically, I investigate (1) whether high-status clients are more cooperative towards auditors, and (2) whether this effect dissipates when auditors make more costly requests.
+I conduct an abstract experiment in which auditors choose how much costly assistance they request from clients and clients choose how much to cooperate.
+Results indicate that high-status clients are more cooperative, but only for requests that are relatively less costly to comply with.
+Further analysis indicates that high-status clients are more sensitive to changes in the costliness of requests.
+Overall, my findings demonstrate that collecting evidence from high-status client personnel could benefit auditors, but only if they manage the costliness of their requests.
+This conclusion carries implications for practitioners that value client cooperation.

 Dissertation Committee: Steven Kachelmeier (chair), David Harrison, Lisa Koonce, Jaime Schmidt, and Brian White.